 Later they went on by, I was already inside the hut and it was more than drizzling, they looked a poorly equipped, bedraggled lot, some didn’t have wet weather gear.
 They didn’t come in.

 The hut is great, lots of light and a view over an extensive area of grassland.
 Originally one of the commonly seen New Zealand Forest Services SF 70, six bunker type huts, it has recently been enlarged and renovated.
 It’s a goody, although it was the subject of controversy when a large kahikatea tree adjacent to the hut was removed in the renovation process.
-That explains the enormous load of wood in the firewood shed.
+That explains an enormous load of wood in the firewood shed.

 I became engrossed in a book as the rain hammered in.
 At one point I turned around from my seat and the river had become a brown raging torrent.
 When I put my glasses back on I realised that it was just the granite sand in the riverbed, the river actually looked unchanged, just trickling along.

-I’m not too worried by rain tonight or tomorrow, the track looks reasonably flood proof, with bridges over the streams.
+I’m not too worried by rain tonight or tomorrow, the track looks reasonably flood-proof, with bridges over the streams.

 I just want Friday to be clear.